Updated: August 2020

 Narwhals show sexual dimorphism, with several differences between males and females.
-Adult male narwhal are on average longer and heavier than females, reaching a maximum length of about 460 cm and a maximum weight of 1645 kg.
+Adult male narwhals are on average longer and heavier than females, reaching a maximum length of about 460 cm and a maximum weight of 1,645 kg.
 Adult females have a maximum length of 400 cm and weight of 900 kg (NAMMCO 2013, Garde et al. 2007).

 PREDATION AND OTHER NATURAL THREATS TO THE POPULATION

-Apart from man, the main predator of narwhal is the killer whale.
-Narwhal react to the presence of killer whales by moving close to land or sea ice, and forming tight groups.
+Apart from man, the main predator of the narwhal is the killer whale.
+Narwhals react to the presence of killer whales by moving close to land or sea ice, and forming tight groups.
 They may move into very shallow water and even occasionally become beached (Laidre et al. 2006).

-A savsaat in 2008 in Eclipse Sound saw at least 629 narwhals entrapped.
-Six hundred and twenty-nine narwhal were harvested from the savsaat, but more animals may have drowned (DFO 2008).
+A savsaat in 2008 in Eclipse Sound saw more than 600 narwhals entrapped.
+629 narwhals were harvested from the savsaat, but more animals may have drowned (DFO 2008).
 Such a large entrapment of animals is rare in Nunavut, having been recorded only once before in the previous century (Heide-Jørgensen et al. 2002).